 Eve’s Pudding is a classic British dessert that is simply comfort food in a bowl.
 Soft, fluffy baked apples underneath a light vanilla sponge.
-It’s so easy to make and tastes wonderful with custard or cream.
+This easy apple sponge recipe is incredibly easy to make and tastes wonderful with custard or cream.

 Hands up if you made Eve’s Pudding in school?
 I certainly remember making the classic apple sponge pudding in home economics class.
 It never made it home – I always ended up eating it either for lunch or on the way home.

-Apple sponge was also a permanent feature on the school dinner menu – just like this retro school sponge cake with sprinkles!
+Apple sponge was a permanent feature on the school dinner menu – just like this retro school sponge cake with sprinkles and chocolate concrete!

 I didn’t make Eve’s pudding for several years, but lately I’ve been drawn to old fashioned, simple comfort food.

-I love baking with apples at this time of year – see my other recipes for apple and blackberry Crumble, apple and blackberry flapjacks, a classic apple pie or a gorgeous caramel apple bundt cake.
+I love baking with apples at this time of year – see my other recipes for spiced apple crumble muffins, apple and blackberry Crumble, apple and blackberry flapjacks, a classic apple pie or a gorgeous caramel apple bundt cake.

 Why You’ll love this recipe